What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://deepblue.lib.umich.edu/data/concern/data_sets/6h440s98b?locale=en}{PedX} \cite{pedx} is a large-scale multimodal dataset that exclusively focuses on pedestrian behavior and pedestrian-vehicle interactions at four-way stop intersections.
-Two pairs of roof-mounted stereo cameras and LiDAR are calibrated and time-synchronized to cover various crossing behaviors at all four crosswalks of an intersection.
-PedX contains 5076 stereo image pairs at an original resolution of 4112×3008 and a rectified resolution of 3678×2668, with 2500 frames of 3D LiDAR point clouds.
+\paragraph{\textbf{PedX:}} \href{https://deepblue.lib.umich.edu/data/concern/data_sets/6h440s98b?locale=en}{PedX} \cite{pedx} is a large-scale multimodal dataset designed to study pedestrian behavior and pedestrian-vehicle interactions at four-way stop intersections.
+Two pairs of roof-mounted stereo cameras and LiDAR are calibrated and synchronized to monitor all four crosswalks at each selected intersection in downtown Ann Arbor.
+PedX contains 5076 pairs of stereo images at an original resolution of 4112×3008 and a rectified resolution of 3678×2668, with 2500 frames of 3D LiDAR point clouds.
 Multimodal labels comprise a) polygons with tracking IDs for each pedestrian, b) coordinates for its 18 body joints, and c) 3D parameters for pose, shape, and global location.
 Fig.~\ref{fig:PedX_visualization} illustrates the different perspectives for a sample frame, with the main annotations overlaid.
 Furthermore, dense information, especially point-cloud trajectories, joint positions, and relative distance, equips PedX with the potential to predict pedestrian intention \cite{pedx} to identify notable pedestrians in intricate intersection environments.